CoT-Driven Framework for Short Text Classification: Enhancing and Transferring Capabilities from Large to Smaller Model: Introduction

-The NLP landscape has been revolutionized by Large Language Models (LLMs).
-These models have performed state-of-the-art downstream tasks such as complex reasoning and QA\cite{raffel2020exploring}.
-Research indicates that models with larger parameters effectively serve as implicit knowledge bases, offering superior integration and application of knowledge compared to traditional external knowledge bases and exhibiting emergent abilities such as in-context learning and instruction following\cite{liu2021generated,zhou2022least}.
-However, some studies observed limitations in applying LLMs to traditional NLP tasks\cite{wang2023gpt,wadhwa2023revisiting,gao2023exploring}.
-For instance, in the named entity recognition task, the performance still lags significantly behind the current best NER model\cite{wang2023gpt}.
-Additionally, effectively handling datasets for STC tasks, such as Ohsumed and TagMyNews, continues to be challenging.
-Therefore, our study aimed to leverage the inherent knowledge and emergent capabilities of large models to address this challenge.
+The NLP landscape has been revolutionized by Large Language Models (LLMs), which have achieved state-of-the-art performance in downstream tasks such as complex reasoning and QA\cite{raffel2020exploring}.
+Research suggests that models with larger parameters effectively function as implicit knowledge bases, offering superior integration and application of knowledge compared to traditional external knowledge bases, while demonstrating emergent abilities such as in-context learning and instruction following\cite{liu2021generated,zhou2022least}.
+However, some studies have highlighted limitations in applying LLMs to traditional NLP tasks\cite{wang2023gpt,wadhwa2023revisiting,gao2023exploring}.
+For example, in the task of named entity recognition, the performance remains significantly below that of the current best NER model\cite{wang2023gpt}.
+However, the application of LLMs to STC tasks remains unexplored, a gap this study aims to address.
+Additionally, effectively handling datasets for STC tasks, such as Ohsumed and TagMyNews, remains to be challenging.

-A notable approach to enhancing the utilization of knowledge and emergent abilities in LLMs is Chain-of-Thought (CoT) prompting\cite{wei2022chain}.
-This technique effectively prompts LLMs to exhibit reasoning processes by necessitating the articulation of intermediate problem-solving steps.
-Consequently, our study focuses on fostering CoT capabilities within LLMs to facilitate the generation of rationales that directly navigate the intricacies inherent in STC tasks.
-Furthermore, we seek to foster similar capabilities in smaller language models by transferring knowledge from LLMs, particularly in contexts with limited computational resources or when costly API calls are required to access CoT-capable LLMs.
+Our study begins by examining the challenges faced by LLMs in STC tasks.
+Typically, these models are pre-trained on extensive text corpora that often fail to effectively capture the semantic and syntactic nuances of short texts, thereby reducing their effectiveness.
+To address this issue, we utilize Chain-of-Thought (CoT) prompting\cite{wei2022chain} to improve LLMs performance in STC tasks by enabling step-by-step reasoning.
+Futhermore, practical challenges arises with LLMs, particularly in fileds such as finance and healthcare, where computational resources are insufficient for fine-tuning domain-specific LLMs.
+Smaller available models, which lack sufficient knowledge and CoT capabilities, fail to achieve comparable performance to LLMs.
+Accordingly, the second part of our research focuses on transferring knowledge and CoT capabilities from LLMs to smaller models, enabling them to perform effectively in resource-constrained environments.